robandpdx/pentafret/README.md

 Each view showcases five sections focusing on a specific fretboard section to illustrate chord or arpeggio shapes.

+#### Songs Page (/songs)
+The songs page provides:
+- A curated list of songs organized by guitar theory topics
+- Expandable/collapsible sections for each topic
+- Ability to track learning progress by checking off learned songs

 ### Fretboard Display
 - The app displays a guitar fretboard with 15 frets and 6 strings (plus open notes on the notes and scales pages)
 - Each note in the scale is highlighted with a distinct color and labeled with the note name